 Café at the Ruins is operated by a group of local artists and their influence can definitely be seen in its interiors.
 It was built around the old foundations of a former governor’s house, hence the name.
 It was almost like a saner version of Kidlat Tahimik’s Oh My Gulay.
 It is strikingly beautiful especially at night.

-The Bagnet was crunchy as it was supposed to be but some of the meat was stringy.
+Cafe by the Ruins’ bagnet was crunchy as it was supposed to be, but some of the meat was stringy.
 The fat, which I was expecting to be meltingly delicious, was a tad too rubbery.
 The sauce was right on the money but I didn’t like the veggie side dish.
 It’s no fault of the resto though; I just don’t like pinakbet-tasting veggies.

 In summary, I would not deny that Café by the Ruins looks really charming with its warm lights, wooden furniture, dim nooks, organic design, and artsy feel; the place is really romantic.
 But the food and its price tag disappoint me time and again.